AWS Standalone FAQs

 To learn more about this feature, refer to the following article in CloudBlue Connect documentation: Usage - Distributor & Reseller Portals - CloudBlue Connect

-Important: Reprocessing the usage file is considered an exception.
-It should not be requested on a regular basis.
-Please only consider requesting the reprocessing of a usage file after you have tried all other available options.
-Contact your assigned product manager for more information.
+Important: Reprocessing the usage file is considered an exception and should not be performed routinely.
+Only request reprocessing after all other available options have been exhausted.
+For further guidance, contact your assigned product manager for more information.

-To ensure billing data reliability, each new AWS Standalone Account needs to be managed using a different S3 bucket and Athena table per Standalone Account in the AWS Master account.
-In this scenario, the customer needs to set up an S3 bucket replication that will copy CUR data from their S3 bucket to the S3 bucket in the main account (https://aws.amazon.com/s3/features/replication/).
-The connector then reads all the information within all the created tables for the Standalone accounts.
+To ensure the reliability of billing data, each new AWS Standalone Account must be managed using a dedicated S3 bucket and a separate Athena table within the AWS Master account.
+In this setup, the customer is responsible for configuring S3 bucket replication to copy Cost and Usage Report (CUR) data from their own S3 bucket to the designated bucket in the master account.

 Back to top